Koblenz: Modern era

 After World War I, France occupied the area once again.
-The city was the center of the American occupation force from 1919 - 1923.
+The city was the centre of the American occupation force from 1919 to 1923.
 In defiance of the French, the German populace of the city insisted on using the more German spelling of Koblenz after 1926.
-During World War II it hosted the command of German Army Group B and, like many counterparts, was heavily bombed and rebuilt afterwards.
-From 16 - 19 March 1945, it was the scene of heavy fighting by the U.S. 87th Infantry Division in support of Operation Lumberjack.
+During World War II, it hosted the command of German Army Group B and, like many counterparts, was heavily bombed and rebuilt afterwards.
+From 16 to 19 March 1945, it was the scene of heavy fighting by the U.S. 87th Infantry Division in support of Operation Lumberjack.
 Between 1947 and 1950, it served as the seat of government of Rhineland-Palatinate.

 The Rhine Gorge was declared a World Heritage Site in 2002, with Koblenz marking the northern end.